dassinion/DabMining/README.md

         }
     },

-    /* This is the front-end.
-Its not finished.
-When it is finished, this comment will say so. */ "website": {
+    /* This is the front-end. */
+    "website": {
         "enabled": true,
         /* If you are using a reverse-proxy like nginx to display the website then set this to 127.0.0.1 to not expose the port. */ "host": "0.0.0.0",
-        /* Title you want for your site. */ "siteTitle": "UNOMP Beta",
+        /* Title you want for your site. */ "siteTitle": "DabMining.co",
         "port": 8080,
-        /* Used for displaying stratum connection data on the Getting Started page. */ "stratumHost": "pool.unomp.org",
+        /* Used for displaying stratum connection data on the Getting Started page. */ "stratumHost": "stratum.dabmining.co",
         "stats": {
             /* Gather stats to broadcast to page viewers and store in redis for historical stats every this many seconds. */